Position

 Responsibilities:

-• Manage and supervise the pastry kitchen staff, providing training and guidance as needed.
+• Manage and oversee the pastry kitchen staff, providing training and guidance as needed.

 Qualifications

-• A degree in Culinary Arts or a related field, or equivalent professional experience.
+• A degree or diploma in Culinary Arts or Pastry Arts.

-• Proven experience as a Pastry Chef or in a similar role, with a strong portfolio of work.
+• Several years of experience as a Pastry Chef or in a similar role.

 Is becoming a Pastry Chef a good career path?